California (Joni Mitchell song): Covers and legacy

 American group Wilson Phillips covered the song as the title track to their 2004 studio album California.

 Bob Dylan played Mitchell's recording on the "California" episode of Season 2 of his Theme Time Radio Hour show in 2007.

 "California" is quoted in the 2014 film Wild, in which Cheryl Strayed (as played by Reese Witherspoon) writes the line "Will you take me as I am?" in the Pacific Crest Trail register on day 9 of her journey.

+During an appearance on The Tonight Show Starring Jimmy Fallon in March 2025, actress-singer Amanda Seyfried performed the first verse of "California" while playing the Appalachian dulcimer.
+Her rendition earned praise from critics and viewers, with some positively comparing her voice to Mitchell's.
+"California" enjoyed a 794% increase in on-demand U.S. streams after Seyfried's cover went viral.